denniskaselow/dartemis/README.md

         Position(this.x, this.y);
     }
     ```
-Or if you want to use a `PooledComponent`:
+Or if you want to use a `PooledComponent` (not needed if you use the transformer):

     ```dart
     class Position extends PooledComponent {